-Independent(1): Yes Director since: October 20, 2016 Mr. Perron was appointed as a director of Centerra in October 2016, following the closing of the Company's acquisition of Thompson Creek Metals Company Inc., where he served as President and CEO and director.
-Mr. Perron is currently President and CEO of Pretium Resources Inc. Mr. Perron formerly served as a director of Osisko Gold Royalties Ltd. from 2016 to 2018.
+Mr. Perron is a corporate director and was appointed as a director of Centerra in October 2016, following the closing of the Company's acquisition of Thompson Creek Metals Company Inc., where he served as President and CEO and director.
+Mr. Perron was President and CEO of Pretium Resources Inc. from April 2020 to March 9, 2022.
+Mr. Perron formerly served as a director of Osisko Gold Royalties Ltd. from 2016 to 2018.
 His previous senior management positions include serving as President and CEO of St. Andrew Goldfields Ltd. from 2007 to 2013, Senior Vice President of IAMGOLD Corporation from 2006 to 2007 and Vice President, Canada of Cambior Inc. from 2004 to 2006.
 From 1984 to 2004, Mr. Perron held a variety of increasingly senior management positions with Cameco Corporation, Placer Dome Canada Limited, Breakwater Resources Ltd., Cambior Inc., JS Redpath Ltd. and Noranda Inc. Mr. Perron has also been a director of the Canadian Mineral Industry Education Foundation since 2007.
 Mr. Perron has a Bachelor of Science degree in Mining Engineering from l'École Polytechnique de Montréal.

 BOARD / COMMITTEE ATTENDANCE (2)

-Board 10/10
+Board 9/9

 Risk Committee (Chair) 5/5

 Sustainable Operations Committee 5/5

+Special 6/6